By Vicki Matranga, Design Programs Coordinator

 Innovation Theater, Lakeside Center, Room E350

 In the past few years, what has changed most in your business?
 How has your company met these challenges in the way you do your work?

 Why did you choose to speak at the International Home + Housewares Show?

-Tell us what you will be speaking about and how this topic is important for Show audiences.
+Tell us what you will be speaking about and how and this topic is important for Show audiences.

 What do you see as consumers’ biggest concerns regarding housewares products?